 Having Multimedia Content

-An important piece of the best content marketing puzzle is having lots of accompanying multimedia (e.g. videos, infographics, podcasts, and images).
+An important piece of the best content marketing puzzle is having lots of accompanying multimedia (e.g. videos with subtitles, infographics, podcasts, and images).
 Together, they will maximize your chances of ranking.
 Search engines try to address searcher intent, and sometimes, the best way to do that is through an image or a video.
 If the SERP results include multimedia and your content does not, it’s possible that your organic result will be ranked lower and out of view.

 You can run your target keyword through Google to determine which media format will improve your chances of ranking for that query.